Business Intelligence vs. Data Analytics

 2. Including appealing offers, client comments, and quotes.

-Future performance can also be projected with data analytics.
 Analyzing past data will help you forecast sales trends for the following several months, enabling you to make preemptive decisions, including inventory building or increased marketing activity, should sales decline.

-Comparing data analytics and business intelligence helps one see the overlap and differences between the two areas.
 Both fields make use of statistics to derive understanding and backup for decisions.
 Still, they have various uses and appeal for different company departments.

 Here’s a detailed table of the key differences between business intelligence and data analytics: